 Palliative Care for Children

-Verna Hendricks-Ferguson, Ph.D., an associate professor of nursing, studies caring for children at the end of their battles with life-threatening illnesses.
+Verna Hendricks-Ferguson, Ph.D., professor of nursing, studies caring for children at the end of their battles with life-threatening illnesses.
 She has published extensively about palliative care for children.
 Her research is funded by agencies including the National Institute of Nursing Research (part of the National Institutes of Health), which puts a special focus on end-of-life and palliative care.

 Funded Faculty Research and Projects